 You have the right to choose not to involve your insurance company in your treatment.
 Some people prefer to pay out of pocket for counseling services, because it allows them to retain control of the privacy their mental health information.
-Your health information, or your child’s health information, is accessible by your insurance company if claims are filed.
+Your health information is accessible by your insurance company if claims are filed.
 They have the right to review any information pertinent to the treatment plan in order to determine reimbursement.

 USE OF DIAGNOSIS

 Most insurance companies will require a diagnosis of a mental health condition and indicate that you must have an “illness” before they will agree to reimburse you.
 Some conditions for which people seek counseling do not qualify for reimbursement.
 If a qualifying diagnosis is appropriate in your case, I will inform you of the diagnosis before you submit it to the health insurance company.
 Any diagnosis made will become part of your permanent insurance records.